 Absent substantial accomplishment under (1) and (2), only students with a minimum grade of A- in Legal Writing will be selected.
 The chair is chosen by the faculty advisor, in consultation with the Board.

 Students who serve on the board during their second year are eligible to apply for a second term for their third year.
-As membership precludes competing in either of the competitions that the Board administers, some board members serve one year and compete in either or both of the competitions during their other year.
+As membership generally precludes competing in the competitions that the Board administers, some board members serve one year and compete in either or both of the competitions during their other year.

 Questions regarding service on the board or applying for membership should be directed to the current student chairperson or the faculty advisor, Ben Bratman.